TheFeministSoftwareFoundation/C-plus-Equality/README.md

 * Instead of **signed and unsigned**, types in **C+=** are either **cis or trans*.** Any **trans*** types function the same as **_diversity_**.
 * There is to be no lexical scoping — all variables are now global.
 Global variables are now called **cosmopolitan**, or **_cosmo_** for short.
 * There is to be **no encapsulation**: don't tell me to protect my members, tell other functions not to access them!
+* Every variable has a random percentage of consent associated to it.   variable can be affected with a number if and only if it is consenting.
+Failure to do so will result in **C+=** throwing a ForcedInsertionTriggerWarning.

 ***